se-for-sci/se-for-sci.github.io/content/week11_omp/concepts.md

 ## Mutex

-One of the most general tools for thread safely is a mutex.
+One of the most general tools for thread safety is a mutex.
 In Python, it's called a `Lock` or `RLock`, depending on if you can re-enter it in the same thread.
 Let's take a look: